 This Perpetual Adoration Chapel, located in the parish center, is open 24 hours a day, 7 days a week.
 Volunteers are needed to be continuously present in the chapel at all hours, each serving a shift of one hour.

-Stefan’s work on the frescoes was coordinated with conservation work elsewhere in New Orleans in September 2014 performed by Robert Lodge and stone conservator Marcin Pikus, with assistants Emmett Lodge and Curtis McCartney.
-Thus we are able to include all Stefan’s tools, materials and scaffolding in our truck headed to New Orleans.
+Stefan’s art conservation work on the frescoes was coordinated with art conservation work elsewhere in New Orleans in September 2014 performed by Robert Lodge and stone conservator Marcin Pikus, with assistants Emmett Lodge and Curtis McCartney.
+Thus we were able to include all Stefan’s tools, materials and scaffolding in our truck headed to New Orleans.

-The frescoes are painted in and on plaster set in niches in the interior brick walls.
-Condition problems were entirely deterioration and loss of plaster buon fresco work, and extremely extensive loss of a secco work.
+The frescoes were painted in and on plaster set in niches in the interior brick walls.
+Condition problems were entirely deterioration and loss of plaster buon fresco work, and extremely extensive loss of a-secco work.
 The deterioration is reasonably surmised to have been caused by high humidity and wall moisture in the 1950’s building.
-The frescos would have been an original part of the building design and its construction.
+The frescoes would have been an original part of the building design and its construction.

 The Stations of the Cross by Albrizio in the Perpetual Adoration Chapel are possible forgotten works by the artist, except as far as they are recorded by the parish records as having been painted by Albrizio.
 Their style is unmistakably characteristic of his.